michel-dance/python-telemetry-visualization/README.md

 python3 server.py
 ```

 Then open your browser to [http://127.0.0.1:7777](http://127.0.0.1:7777).
-The Pyodide runtime download happens in the browser; subsequent loads are served from cache.
+Use the “Download SVG” button (or hit `/visualization.svg` directly) to save the visualization as an image.

 Environment variables: